Welcome to TEMA, the Department of Thematic Studies! We collaborate across disciplinary boundaries to find solutions to major societal challenges.

 Helen Berents is a senior lecturer at Griffith University, Australia

-She joined TEMA as a guest researcher at Child Studies in spring 2024.
+She joined TEMA as a guest researcher at Child Studies.

 Her research explores both representations and participation of children and youth in peace and conflict.
 How images of children's suffering in conflict and crises are politicised and enable certain kinds of political action.